Multi-camera video surveillance software for the Mac

 • Use FireFox, which has an adjustable limit

-• Use another copy of SecuritySpy, which is free for the purposes of remote viewing
+• Use another copy of SecuritySpy as remote viewing software, which is free for this purpose

 In FireFox, the limit is set to 6 simultaneous connections by default, but can be adjusted in the following way: